Qatar promises better welfare for World Cup workers

 "While this may be a good starting point, the charter will only address the concerns of a relatively small proportion of migrant workers in Qatar; those involved in the construction of stadiums and training grounds," said James Lynch, Amnesty International's researcher on migrants' rights in the Gulf.

+"In our experience enforcement is almost always the stumbling block.
+We need to know how the Supreme Committee will effectively address non-compliance by contractors and subcontractors."

+"Ultimately, these standards alone will not be enough - we need to see real reform including to the sponsorship system, led by the government, for all of Qatar's workers."

-(Additional reporting by Brian Homewood in Berne; Editing by Yara Bayoumy/Rex Gowar/Ken Ferris/John O'Brien)
+(Additional reporting by Brian Homewood in Berne; Editing by Yara Bayoumy/Rex Gowar and Ken Ferris)